The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Koopman methods: Theory and application

-We can alternatively interpret the magnitude of $\re(\omega_k)$ to inversely correspond to how periodic a given Koopman mode is: the smaller $\abs{\re{\omega_k}}$, the more periodic.
 The Koopman eigenpair corresponding to an extremely regular cycle (such as the annual or diurnal cycles) will be easier to resolve numerically due to its regularity.
-As such, $\abs{\re(\omega_k)} \ll 1$, as opposed to a cycle that has a varying period or other irregularity, where $\abs{\re(\omega_k)}$ is large.
+As the magnitude $\re(\omega_k)$ increases with the Dirichlet energy (and as such, eigenfunction regularity), we can alternatively interpret the magnitude of $\re(\omega_k)$ to roughly correspond to the periodicity of a given Koopman mode is: the smaller $\abs{\re(\omega_k)}$, the more periodic.
+There exists an alternative eigenvalue ordering based on autocorrelation decay (proposed in \citet{giannakisConsistentSpectralApproximation2024}) which gives similar results.

 Additionally, there will always be an eigenfrequency $\omega_0 = 0$, where $\zeta_0 \equiv 1$ is constant to which corresponds to the mean state of a given system.
-We then have that $N_k = 2L + 1$, for $L$ complex conjugate pairs of frequencies $\omega_k$ and the a single mean state corresponding to $\omega_0$.
+We then have $N$ Koopman eigenpairs where $N = 2L + 1$, for $L$ complex conjugate pairs of frequencies $\omega_k$ and the a single mean state corresponding to $\omega_0$.

 From these eigenpairs, we compute \textit{Koopman modes} $M_k$ from linear projections of wanted target data onto the eigenfunction $\zeta_k$.
-As we obtain $M_k$ via projection, $M_k$ is not limited to the size or variables of the initial input data $\mathcal{D}$ and can instead be extended to a larger physical area, different observed variable, or extended time period (similarly as EOFs).
-An important difference in output between the Koopman analysis and EOFs, however, is that the modes $M_k$ are not orthogonal to each other; if they were, then the Koopman decomposition would assume linearity.
-If we were to compute $M_k$ via a projection on the initial input data for all $k$ we can recover the complete data, i.e., $\sum^{N_k}_k M_k = \mathcal{D}$ when the number of modes $N_k = N_t$.
-However, we choose to compute only a limited number of modes $N_k \ll N_t$ for better computational and analysis efficiency: for very large $k$, we expect the modes $M_k$ to be less well-resolved, less approximately periodic, and to be of generally small magnitude.
+As we obtain $M_k$ via projection, $M_k$ is not limited to the size or variables of the initial input data $\mathcal{D}$ and can instead be extended to a larger physical area, different observed variable, or extended time period (similarly to EOFs).
+An important difference in output between the Koopman analysis and EOFs, however, is that the modes $M_k$ are not necessarily orthogonal to each other.
+If we were to compute $M_k$ via a projection on the initial input data for all $k$ we can recover the complete data, i.e., $\sum^{N}_k M_k = \mathcal{D}$ when the number of modes $N$ is equal to the number of time samples $N_t$.
+However, we choose to compute only a limited number of modes $N \ll N_t$ for better computational and analysis efficiency: for very large $k$, we expect the modes $M_k$ to be less well-resolved, less approximately periodic, and to be of generally small magnitude.
 The goal is to find a small subset of well-resolved modes that capture the variability of interest.